Exploring nuclear structure with multiparticle azimuthal correlations at the LHC: Results

-The measurements are compared with calculations using the sequential combination of the impact-parameter Glasma (IP-Glasma) initial conditions, MUSIC relativistic hydrodynamic model, and the ultrarelativistic quantum molecular dynamics (UrQMD) model for hadronic rescatterings.
-This hybrid model is denoted as IP-Glasma+MUSIC+UrQMD~\cite{Schenke:2020mbo,Mantysaari:2022ffw}.
-These calculations are presented as bands of different colors in Figs.~\ref{fig:v22v24} to~\ref{fig:NSC32}, where the bandwidths denote the uncertainties of calculations.
+Unlike previous studies~\cite{Bally:2021qys, Dimri:2023wup, Zhao:2024lpc} that investigated nuclear structure based solely on initial-state estimates, the presented measurements are compared with calculations using the sequential combination of the impact-parameter Glasma (IP-Glasma) initial conditions, the MUSIC relativistic hydrodynamic model, and the ultrarelativistic quantum molecular dynamics (UrQMD) model for hadronic rescatterings.
+This hybrid model is denoted as IP-Glasma+MUSIC+UrQMD~\cite{Schenke:2020mbo, Mantysaari:2022ffw}.
+These calculations are presented as bands of different colours, where the thickness of bands denote the statistical uncertainties of the calculations.
+The IP-Glasma+MUSIC+UrQMD model has successfully described particle production and complex anisotropic flow measurements in Pb--Pb collisions at the LHC~\cite{Schenke:2020mbo}, providing valuable insights into both the initial conditions and the dynamical evolution of colliding systems.
 To investigate the impact of nuclear structure, different initial conditions were used for \XeXe calculations, varying the $\beta_2$ quadrupole deformation and the $a_0$ nuclear diffuseness.
 The values of $\beta_2$ and $a_0$ were adopted based on existing predictions.
-Specifically, $a_0=0.492$ and $\beta_2 =0.207$ are taken from Ref.~\cite{Bally:2021qys}, $\beta_2=0.162$ is from Ref.~\cite{Moller:2015fba}, and $a_0=0.57$ is used in Ref.~\cite{ALICE:2018yvr}.
-Notably, the setting of $\beta_2=0$ represents a special scenario of a spherical $^{129}$Xe nucleus.
-In Fig.~\ref{fig:v22v24}, the IP-Glasma+MUSIC+UrQMD calculations in \PbPb collisions (green shadows) align well with the measurements of $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$ up to a centrality of 40\%.
-However, beyond 40\% centrality, the calculated values exceed the measurements.
-For \XeXe, in the 0--15\% centrality range, the calculations with $a_0=0.57, \beta_2=0.207$ (blue shadows) and $a_0=0.492, \beta_2=0.207$ (hollow bands) match the measurements of $v_2\{2, \etagap{1.0}\}$ better, while they underestimate $v_2\{4\}$ in 5--10\% centrality.
-Then for the 15--25\% centrality range, the measurements of $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$ are better described by the calculations when the parameters are set to $a_0=0.492, \beta_2=0.207$ (hollow bands).
-Furthermore, in the 35--60\% centrality range, the calculations with $a_0=0.57, \beta_2=0.207$ (blue shadows), as well as $a_0=0.57, \beta_2=0.162$ (red shadows) and $a_0=0.57, \beta_2=0$ (pink shadows) provide better descriptions for the measurements of both $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$.
+Specifically, $a_0=0.492$ and $\beta_2 =0.207$ are taken from Ref.~\cite{Bally:2021qys}, $\beta_2=0.162$ is from Ref.~\cite{Moller:2015fba}, and $a_0=0.57$ is used in Ref.~\cite{Giacalone:2017dud}.
+Notably, the setting of $\beta_2=0$ represents a special scenario of a spherical nucleus.
+Despite the ongoing investigation into the nuclear shape phase transition of $^{129}$Xe, where the $\gamma$-soft structure was discussed~\cite{Zhao:2024lpc}, the current calculations set the $\gamma$ parameter to zero, as all the presented flow observables have been found to be insensitive to the triaxial structure~\cite{Lu:2023fqd}.
+For \PbPb calculations, a very weak deformation $\beta_2=0.055$ of $^{\rm 208}$Pb is adopted~\cite{Pritychenko:2013gwa}, which is also used in Ref.~\cite{Bally:2021qys} when the ultra-relativistic energy is considered.
+In Fig.~\ref{fig:v22v24}, the IP-Glasma+MUSIC+UrQMD calculations in \PbPb collisions (green bands) align well with the measurements of $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$ up to a centrality of 35\%.
+However, beyond 35\% centrality, the calculated values exceed the measurements.
+For \XeXe, in the 0--15\% centrality range, the calculations with $a_0=0.57, \beta_2=0.207$ (blue bands) and $a_0=0.492, \beta_2=0.207$ (brown bands) match the measurements of $v_2\{2, \etagap{1.0}\}$ better, while they underestimate $v_2\{4\}$ in 5--10\% centrality.
+Then for the 15--25\% centrality range, the measurements of $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$ are better described by the calculations when the parameters are set to $a_0=0.492, \beta_2=0.207$ (brown bands).
+Furthermore, in the 35--60\% centrality range, the calculations with $a_0=0.57, \beta_2=0.207$ (blue bands), as well as $a_0=0.57, \beta_2=0.162$ (red bands) and $a_0=0.57, \beta_2=0$ (pink bands) provide better descriptions for the measurements of both $v_2\{2, \etagap{1.0}\}$ and $v_2\{4\}$.
 Notably in the 0--10\% centrality range in Fig.~\ref{fig:v22v24}(c), the calculations for $v_2\{2, \etagap{1.0}\}$ with $a_0=0.57, \beta_2 =0.162$ and $a_0=0.57, \beta_2=0$ are approximately 5\% and 20\% lower, respectively, than the measured ratios of \XeXe and \PbPb results.
 This discrepancy highlights the contributions from the quadrupole deformation of $^{\rm 129}$Xe~\cite{Jia:2021tzt,Zhao:2022uhl,Giacalone:2021udy,Magdy:2022cvt,Lu:2023fqd}.
 In this centrality range, the initial shape of the overlapping region is primarily determined by the shape of the colliding nuclei; thus, the deformed nuclei enhance the initial eccentricity $\varepsilon_2$ of the overlapping region, consequently leading to larger $v_2$.